 MECHANICS PROGRAMME – In House run by Pete Wyse

-We deliver through practical tasks and a hands-on approach to motor vehicle maintenance, covering a range of subjects to give pupils a greater understanding of the motor vehicle industry and the possible careers/study courses they can go on to post 16.
+Pete delivers through practical tasks and a hands-on approach to motor vehicle maintenance, covering a range of subjects to give pupils a greater understanding of the motor vehicle industry and the possible careers they may wish to go onto.

-A 6 week one to one mentoring programme looks at hairdressing , careers and courses, practical work based skills and clipper cutting alongside mentoring and positive choices.
-Francesco also offers one pupil a week a free wash and blow dry as a reward and wellbeing initiative.
+A 6 week one to one mentoring programme that looks at hairdressing , careers and courses, practical work based skills and clipper cutting alongside mentoring and positive choices.